ocaml/dune/doc/reference/files/config/index.rst

 across projects and workspaces.

 The configuration file is normally ``~/.config/dune/config`` on Unix systems and ``%LOCALAPPDATA%/dune/config`` on Windows.
-However, for most Dune commands it is possible to specify an alternative configuration file with the ``--config-file`` option.
+However, for most Dune commands, it is possible to specify an alternative configuration file with the ``--config-file`` option.
 Command-line flags take precedence over the contents of the ``config`` file.
 If ``--no-config`` or ``-p`` is passed, Dune will not